What is Block Storage?

 With the benefits that block storage offers, such as its efficiency and high-performance capabilities, it is a suitable option for many enterprise environments.
-Highly scalable block storage is able to grow as organizations need more storage without compromising performance.
+Highly scalable block storage is able to grow as organisations need more storage without compromising performance.

 This storage format allows files to be updated and modified efficiently.
 When a file needs to be changed, the system can simply change the exact block without having to rewrite the entire file.
 This is not an option with other data storage structures.
 Block storage also performs with low latency due to the unique identifiers within the block structure.

 However, because block storage systems are connected to one specific server, the ability to simultaneously connect to other servers is significantly limited.
 Additional software is required to establish these connections, which hinders overall performance.
-Organizations that need multi-level connections typically do not use block storage because of this drawback.
+Organisations that need multi-level connections typically do not use block storage because of this drawback.

-File storage vs. block storage vs. object storage
+File storage vs block storage vs object storage

 Block storage offers great flexibility and high performance.
 This sets the system apart from file storage systems.
 However, block storage is the most expensive and workload-heavy storage system.

 Object storage is the most scalable and affordable storage option.
 Object storage systems can also be the most reliable and efficient of the three data storage types.
 However, in an object storage system, it is impossible to make edits to a file.
-Files must be completely rewritten if any changes need to be made, whereas file storage allows constant edits and updates.
+Files must be completely rewritten if any changes need to be made, whereas file storage allows for constant edits and updates.